What Is an Auto Loan?

 Quick Answer

-An auto loan is a secured loan that consumers can use to buy a vehicle.
+An auto loan is a secured loan that you can use to buy a vehicle.
 Auto loans are available through banks, credit unions and online lenders and require the vehicle to be used as collateral for the loan.

 A woman wearing a yellow jacket smiles while driving with her dog in the passenger seat.